 What Are The Minimum PC/Laptop Specs For Music Production?

-The minimum recommended pc/laptop specs for music production in 2020 are:
+The minimum recommended pc/laptop specs for music production are:

 Music Production Computers/PC/Laptops: The Essentials